threefoldfoundation/threefold_data/content/blog/weekly_vol_12/weekly_vol_12.md

 created: 2022-03-29
 ---

-*We have a new format for ThreeFold Weekly, now on our blogs.
+*We have a new format for ThreeFold Weekly, now on our blog.
 If you'd like to review any of the first eleven editions, please find them on [our forum](https://forum.threefold.io/c/ecosystem-developments/41).*

 ## Major ThreeFold News: